froderick/thunder/README.md

 This program supports three operating modes:

 1. Manual Mode - you can use the dpad to aim the Thunder and the X button to fire.
 You can fire single shots, or hold down the fire button to fire continuously until all the arrows have been spent.
-R1 informs `thunder` that the arrows have been reloaded, allowing it to fire again.
+R1 informs the program that the arrows have been reloaded, allowing it to fire again.

 2. Sentry Mode - the face-tracking is used to identify and track targets by moving the Thunder automatically.
 There are sound effects to indicate when a target is identified and lost.
 The red light on the thunder is on by default, and blinks when tracking.